menu

 Demographics

-The citizens of Felch are slightly less educated than the national average of 21.84% for the average city or town: 15.37% of adults in Felch have a bachelor's degree or advanced degree
+The percentage of adults in Felch with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.62% of adults in Felch have a bachelor's degree or advanced degree.

-The per capita income in Felch in 2022 was $42,045, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $168,180 for a family of four.
+The per capita income in Felch in 2022 was $40,648, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $162,592 for a family of four.
 However, Felch contains both very wealthy and poor people as well.

 The people who call Felch home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Felch residents report their race to be White.
-Important ancestries of people in Felch include Swedish, Finnish, German, French, and Italian.
+Important ancestries of people in Felch include Swedish, Finnish, German, Italian, and French.

 The most common language spoken in Felch is English.
 Other important languages spoken here include Italian and Spanish.